SWIFTSIM/HBT-HERONS/docs/algorithm/unbinding.md

 In fact, one can keep on repeating the refinement steps until one or more thresholds are satisfied.
 In HBT-HERONS, these are:

 * The subhalo contains fewer total or tracer particles than a value ([`MinNumPartOfSub`](../running/parameter_file.md#tracking) or [`MinNumTracerPartOfSub`](../running/parameter_file.md#tracking)), in which case it is classified as disrupted.
-* The number of bound particles between two subsequent unbinding iterations has converged to within a threshold ([`BoundMassPrecision`](../running/parameter_file.md#unbinding)).
+* The number of bound particles is above the chosen disruption thresholds, and the number of bound particles between two subsequent unbinding iterations has converged to within a threshold ([`BoundMassPrecision`](../running/parameter_file.md#unbinding)).

 <h4>Stripped subhalo example</h4>

 We illustrate below how the iterative unbinding works for a subhalo that has already undergone successive pericentric passages around a spherically symmetric potential.
 Each panel shows the mass surface density of either the source subhalo (leftmost panel) or the bound mass as identified in the first (center panel) and last (rightmost panel) unbinding iterations.
 The red circle in each panel indicates the centre of mass position computed from the particles shown in each panel.
-The field of view is centred on the centre of mass of the source subhalo.
+The field of view is always centred on the centre of mass of the source subhalo.

 <figure markdown="span">
 ![image_title](../images/algorithm/example_unbinding_iterations.png){ width="1000" }
 </figure>

 We see that in this example, the source subhalo contains a large amount of unbound mass.
 The large amount of unbound mass is caused by the stripping of mass from the subhalo by the central potential.
 This is the reason why the source subhalo is spatially extended and contains stream-like features.
-From this we see that assuming that the source subhalo is entirely bound can be crude, and the estimated centre of mass of the system is offset from the true density peak.
-However, even after a single iteration of unbinding, the centre of mass moves towards the true density peak of the subhalo and removes most unbound particles.
+Furthermore, the estimated centre of mass of the system is offset from the true centre of the subhalo.
+However, even after a single iteration of unbinding, the centre of mass moves towards the true centre of the subhalo and removes most unbound particles.
 Subsequent iterations serve to further refine the centre and the bound set of particles.

 The fact that the source subhalo becomes increasingly dominated by unbound particles as subhaloes experience tidal stripping can have important implications when identifying the bound component of resolved subhaloes.
 Unbound particles have velocities larger than the escape velocity of the system, so the estimated centre of mass velocity will be large relative to the velocity of the true centre of the subhalo.
 Moreover, because of the Hubble flow, the spatial offset between the estimated centre of mass and the true centre of the subhalo will further overestimate the kinetic energy of the particles within the subhalo core.
 To avoid a catastrophic case where a resolved subhalo is misidentified as disrupted, HBT-HERONS limits the source subhalo to have a maximum size relative to the bound component of subhalo ([`SourceSubRelaxFactor`](../running/parameter_file.md#unbinding)).